⚡ Virtual Charging Station · Virtual ChargePoint · SaaS

 What is the difference between OCPP 1.6 and 2.0.1?

 OCPP 1.6 uses a flat message model over a single WebSocket per station.
 OCPP 2.0.1 introduces a structured device model, native multi-EVSE support, enhanced security (TLS, certificates), improved smart charging, and display message support.
-SimIt fully supports OCPP 1.6; 2.0.1 is in active development.
+SimIt fully supports both OCPP 1.6 and OCPP 2.0.1.

 What OCPP versions does SimIt support?